 - 4.1 There is a formal complaints procedure within the Methodist Church, which allows issues to be raised about actions or behaviour by a member or officer of the Church.
 In addition, employed staff will be subject to relevant contractual procedures.
-All complaints will be responded to with care, diligence and impartiality.
-The provisions of Part 11 of the Constitutional Practice and Discipline of the Methodist Church will be followed. - 4.2 A complaint should be addressed to the superintendent minister, the Revd.
-Stephen Mann.
-If a complaint is made to another person it should be referred to them.
+All complaints will be responded to with care, diligence and impartiality. - 4.2 A complaint should be addressed to the Superintendent minister.
+If a complaint is made to another person, it should be referred to them.
 Meetings will be arranged with the person making the complaint and, usually, the person against whom the complaint has been made, in an attempt to resolve it.
 If the complaint is against the superintendent, it should be sent to the District Chair, the Revd.
 Helen Cameron at the Northampton District office, Bouverie Court, 6 The Lakes, Bedford Road Northampton NN4 7YD.